lmcai/Papilionoideae_phylogenomics/0_Dataset_assembly/README.md

 a.
 A reference fasta file `ref.fas` was prepared to include one reference sequence per locus from Zhao et al. (2019).

 b.
-Execute the following PhyloHerb command to extract these loci and remove species with larger than 70% missign data.
+Execute the following PhyloHerb command to extract these loci and remove species with larger than 70% missings data.

 ```
 python phyloherb.py -m assemb -r1 R1.fq -r2 R2.fq -ref ref.fas -prefix sp_A -n 8